linux-system-roles/vpn/README.md

 ### name

 By default, the role will generate a descriptive name for each tunnel it creates.
 For example, when creating a tunnel between `bastion1` and `bastion2`, the descriptive name of this connection on `bastion1` will be `bastion1-to-bastion2`.
 Similarly, the name of the connection associated with this tunnel on `bastion2` will be `bastion2-to-bastion1`.
-The user may choose to override the option to auto-generate these descriptive names (which may be sizeable if hosts are identified with long FQDNs) by specifying a name for the connection in this `name` field.
+The user may choose to prefix these auto-generated names by specifying a value in the `name` field.

 ### auth_method